nilostolte/Sudoku/README.md

 ### Binary Representation for Digits

 In the binary representation, a digit is always a power of two, since it's a number with only one bit set to 1 at the position corresponding to the digit.
-The table below shows the correspondance between digits and their binary representation:
+The table below shows the correspondence between digits and their binary representation:

 | Digit | Binary Representation | Hexadecimal | Decimal |
 | :---: | :-------------------: | :---------: | :-----: |